thongonary/cuda-frequentist/README.md

 Rerun with at least 25000000 toys to obtain a more statistically precise result.
 ```

-Goodness of fit test with 1e7 Monte Carlo toys, running only on both CPU and GPU
+Goodness of fit test with 1e7 Monte Carlo toys, running on both CPU and GPU:
 ```
 $ ./goodness-of-fit 20 resources/background_template.txt resources/observed_data.txt 1e7 --out gof-test --GPUonly 0